kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 the scheduling decision of the `Workload` phase will become a `Reservation`.
 This will become the coordination point and a mechanism for multiple schedulers to share the underlying infrastructure addressing the requirement (4).
 This will also be a critical building block for workload-level preemption and addressing requirement (6).
-Further extensions to `Reservation` with different states (e.g. not yet block resources) will help with addressing the unnessary preemptions issue - requirement (5).
+Finally, this will allow to address the few remaining corner cases around unnecessary preemption - requirement (5), such as blocking DRA resources (which we can't solve with NominatedNodeName).
+Further extensions to `Reservation` with different states (e.g. not yet block resources) will help with improving the scheduling accuracy.
 Finally making the binding process aware of gangs will allow to make sure the process is either successful or triggers workload rescheduling satisfying requirement (7).

+The workload-aware preemption is tightly coupled, but separate feature that will also be designed in a dedicated KEP.
+The current vision includes introducing a dedicated preemption policy (that will result in pods no longer being treated individually for preemption purposes) which makes it an additive feature.
+However, having a next level of details is required to ensure that we really have a feasible backward-compatible plan before promoting this feature to Beta.

 However, approval for this KEP is NOT an approval for this vision.
 We only sketch it to show that we see a viable path forward from the proposed design that will not require significant rework.